All designs, photo images and text on this site are copyrighted to Morningstar Studio, Winsted, CT.

 Jeanne Kent was named Spozowialakws (Morningstar) by an Abenaki Elder many years ago.
 It means: "One who leads others out of the darkness into the light...a teacher."

 She is an Enrolled Member of the Nulhegan Band, Coosuk-Abenaki of Vermont.,and also descended from Nipissing, Montagnais, and Algonquin People from the Quebec area of Canada.
 Her father was French and Indian, her mother was German.
 Her art work contains Native American symbols and designs of the Northeast Woodland People with focus on the Wabanaki group.
 Her medium is gourd art.
-Currently, she is working on a series of gourd designs which she hopes will provide a visual language for the woodland People .

 "There is something wonderful about putting one's hands into the soil to plant the seed, nurturing it until the blossoms form, then protecting them until they develop into natural canvases upon which to work my art, " she said.
 "Working with gourds is a combination of my art and heritage bound together in a spiritual journey with Mother Earth."

 She has received both state and national awards and participated in one man shows and group shows through out CT, NY, NH and MA.
 Her work has sold internationally via her website.
 She holds a Batchelor of Fine Arts Degree and a Master in Art Education from the University of Hartford.
 Additional courses were taken at Johnson College, VT; Smith College, MA; Trinity College and Yale Campuses, CT, and the Woodstock School of Art, NY.
 She taught art in public schools for twenty years transversing levels from kindergarten to college.
-As teacher and artist, she has given inservices on Native crafts and history, to educators, acted as a mentor for student teachers, and offered courses at the University of Hartford Extension Service.
+As teacher and artist, she has given inservices on Native crafts and history, to educators, acted as an advisor/Master Teacher for student teachers, and offered courses at the University of Hartford Extension Service.
 Her most recent offering was presented to teachers as part of the H.O.T School (Higher Order Thinking Schools) Seminars at the Wesleyan College Campus.

 "I have been drawing since I could hold a pencil," she said.
 "It is like breathing.
 It is just something I have to do."

-She recently offered lectures and workshops at the Institute for Native American Studies, the Mashantucket Pequot Museum, the University of Connecticut, the Naugatuck Community College , the ECHO Maritime Museum (VT) and numerous social groups.
+She recently offered lectures and workshops at the Institute for Native American Studies, the Mashantucket Pequot Museum, the University of Connecticut, the Naugatuck Community College , the ECHO Maritime Museum (VT) and to numerous social groups.

 "Although I am continuously walking between two worlds, I consider myself fortunate for having found a balance between my ancestral cultures."